Cherry (Semi-Dwarf) Growing Guide

 Feeding

-Cherries benefit from a mulch of well-rotted organic matter and a feed with a balanced organic fertiliser in spring
+Cherries benefit from a mulch of well-rotted organic matter in spring.

 Companions